jmochel/mn4-rest-exemplar/README.md

 The EntityControllerBase provides us with CRUD semantics for most of the domain and CRUD semantics alone are likely to be insufficient for a real world application

+Default methods

+  1. POST to create one
+  2. POST to create many
+  3. PUT to replace one
+  4. PUT to replace many
+  5. PATCH to modify one
+  6.

 The default entity controller will expose the following CRUD REST operations

+### Service Layer

+The service layer is responsible for

+  1. Business operations in the language of the business domain.
+  2. Transactional boundaries
+  3. Providing the business domain semantics

+### Repo Layer

+  1. X Count of all
+  2. X Insert one
+  2. X Insert many
+  3. X Update one
+  4. X Update many
+  5. X Exists by id
+  5. X Find one by id
+  6. X Find many by ids
+  7. Find many by criteria
+  7. X Delete by id
+  8. Delete by entity
+  8. Delete by entities
+  9. X Delete by ids
+  10. X Delete all

 #### Resource Naming